2D slice from a 3D XRM dataset, prepared for serial block-face SEM. Courtesy of Alana Burrell @EM_STP, CRICK Institute, United Kingdom

 As you step to even higher resolution technologies, such as nano X-ray tomography or volume electron microscopy (vEM), these structural, overview maps are invaluable for directing the necessary sample trimming and precise location selection to start acquisition of the ultrastructural volume.
 And the same staining approaches used for vEM also work very well when imaging with X-rays, so no additional sample preparation is required.

 The ZEISS Versa X-ray microscope provides a straightforward means of generating such sample maps for multimodal studies.
-From the high-resolution X-ray dataset, targeted acquisition of the region of interest using technologies such as serial blockface SEM, focussed ion beam SEM or TEM can be performed.
+From the high-resolution X-ray dataset, targeted acquisition of the region of interest using technologies such as serial blockface SEM, focused ion beam SEM or TEM can be performed.
 In particular, the Atlas 5 software ensures this process is streamlined in combination with ZEISS Crossbeam.

 Complete Cyclanthus bipartitus plant seed